 Understand that international MPLS prices may include a line item for “International Bandwidth” which reserves your contracted amount of bandwidth “across the pond” so to speak.
 By the same token, other carriers will bundle this charge amongst the other charges in their quotation.

-As you can see, it takes some thought to analyze your MPLS price quotations, unless you use a service like SD-WAN-Experts to do it for you.
+As you can see, it takes some thought to analyze your MPLS price quotations.

 For additional information about MPLS, check out the following: